PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Appendix Overview

 \section{Appendix Overview}

-In this supplement, we present more visualization results in Sec.~\ref{sec:more_res}, introduce our dataset generation and labeling process in Sec.~\ref{sec:dataset}, discuss limitations of our work in Sec.~\ref{sec:limitation}, and discuss ethical impacts in Sec.~\ref{sec:ethic_impact}.
+In this supplement, we present more results in Sec.~\ref{sec:app_more_res}, more ablation studies in Sec.~\ref{sec:app_more_ablation}, introduce our dataset generation and labeling process in Sec.~\ref{sec:app_dataset}, discuss limitations of our work in Sec.~\ref{sec:app_limitation}, and ethical statements in Sec.~\ref{sec:app_ethic_impact}.
+Sec.~\ref{sec:app_llm_usage} illustrates the usage of LLM.